 In the 2003 Municipal Election, a ballot template was created which permitted a legally blind person to vote independently.
-Until the final form of the ballot is known, that is the number of races and the number of candidates in each race, it cannot be determined if the ballot template will be an option for the 2010 election.
-More information on this will be available in September 2010.
+Until the final form of the ballot is known, that is the number of races and the number of candidates in each race, it cannot be determined if the ballot template will be an option for the 2014 election.
+More information on this will be available in September 2014.

 If the template is available, those voters with visual impairments who wish to take advantage of the ballot template in order to vote independently should attend the advance poll as it takes approximately one-half hour to utilize this voting method.
-The regular polls are too busy and too noisy to make this a practical option on voting day.

 Employers' Obligations on Voting Day